How to tag responses

 Analyse and Tag Responses on dashboard.

-This link will take you into your first response to be analysed.
+This link will take you into the analysis view and display your first response to be analysed.

 Step 2